alyraffauf/self2025/index.md

 ## What We Need

-- A system we can rebuild from scratch — confidently.
+- Deployments we can rebuild from scratch — confidently.
 - Infrastructure that documents itself.
-- A way to version everything — configs, packages, environments.
+- Version control — for configs, packages, services, environments.
 - Reproducible results — today, next month, on new hardware.
 - Rollbacks that _just work_.
-- Tooling that catches mistakes before they happen.
+- Resilient tooling that catches mistakes before they happen.

 ---